benbria/object-spy/README.md

 [`Object.observe()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/observe)
 to recursively track changes to the entire object.
 Unfortunately, `Object.observe()` does not report property accesses; It only outputs changes.

+#### Functions of the object being wrapped are called through the spy

+In order for the spy to behave identically to the original object, the spy object must appear to expose the same functions as the original object.
+Unfortunately, as there is no way to copy code from one `Function` object to another, a spy object exposes functions which call the corresponding functions on the object being wrapped.

+Even if it was possible to copy code in a platform-independent way, the potential for functions to bind to variables belonging to scopes outside their own definitions would probably prevent copies from working as intended.

 #### Some changes/events are not observed